 - 4. When a supervisor deems it appropriate to impose one of the three disciplinary actions described in the preceding paragraph, s/he shall: - a.
-The supervisor shall provide written notification of his/her intent to impose the stated disciplinary action to the Human Resources Department (Employee Relations Office), or the Hospital Human Resources Office. - b.
+The supervisor shall provide written notification of his/her intent to impose the stated disciplinary action to the Human Resources Department (Employee Relations Office). - b.
 A Human Resources representative shall conduct an initial review of the circumstances and consult with the Office of General Counsel as appropriate. - c.
-If the supervisor is allowed to proceed with the disciplinary action, the Employee Relations Office or Hospital Human Resources Office shall schedule a Predisciplinary Conference with the employee for the purpose of providing the employee with an opportunity to respond to the allegations of unsatisfactory job performance or unacceptable personal conduct.
-The employee shall be provided written notice of the Predisciplinary Conference no less than 24 hours before the scheduled conference. - d.
+If the supervisor is allowed to proceed with the disciplinary action, the Employee Relations Office shall schedule a Pre-disciplinary Conference with the employee for the purpose of providing the employee with an opportunity to respond to the allegations of unsatisfactory job performance or unacceptable personal conduct.
+The employee shall be provided written notice of the Pre-disciplinary Conference no less than 24 hours before the scheduled conference. - d.
 Following the Pre-disciplinary Conference, the supervisor shall consult with the Human Resources representative regarding the employee's responses to the allegations given at the Pre-disciplinary Conference.
-The Director of Human Resources or the Service Director, Hospital Human Resources Office, as appropriate, or his/her designee shall make the decision as to what disciplinary action may be imposed by the supervisor. - e.
+The Vice President for Human Resources or his/her designee shall make the decision as to what disciplinary action may be imposed by the supervisor. - e.
 The supervisor shall provide written notification to the employee regarding the specific disciplinary action, if any, to be imposed.
 The written notification to the employee must include: - 1. the disciplinary action being taken; - 2. the reason for the disciplinary action being taken; - 3. the effective date(s); - 4. the employee's right to grieve the disciplinary action pursuant to PPM 2-25 and PPM 2-32; and - 5. in cases of dismissal, advice to contact the Benefits Office to be appraised of rights under COBRA and other benefit plans. - 5.
 If a supervisor has just cause to take disciplinary action for unacceptable personal conduct as defined in paragraph VI.I, s/he has the option to bypass the progressive disciplinary process, and impose disciplinary action deemed necessary and appropriate for the personal conduct so long as the steps provided in paragraph V.D.4 are followed. - 6.
 A copy of the notification of disciplinary action must be given to the employee and placed in the employee's personnel file in Human Resources.
 A copy must also be sent to the Benefits Office if the action taken in any way affects the employee's benefits paid for and received from the University.